programmerbird/django-layout/README.markdown

 				</body>
 				</html>

-5. Tell us what the layout name.
+2. Tell us what the layout name.
 You will have to set it in every pages you want to see the widgets.

 				{% load hibird %}
 				{% layout your_page_name_here %}

-6. That's it. syncdb, runserver and goto http://localhost:8000/publisher/layout/ !